raspberrypilearning/getting-started-with-mu/en/step_2.md

 ### Hardware

-+ A Raspberry Pi, Windows PC, Apple Mac or Linux PC computer
++ A computer (Raspberry Pi or Windows/Mac/Linux computer)